Recap: The Simpsons S 6 E 9 Homer Badman

-After stealing a rare gummi candy (one shaped like the Venus de Milo) from a confection convention, Homer loses it — and finds it on the butt of the babysitter he hired (a feminist university student) while driving her home, but his successful grab turns into a media circus and women's rights protest after Homer is accused of sexually harassing the babysitter.
+After stealing a rare gummi candy (one shaped like the Venus de Milo) from a confection convention, Homer loses it — and finds it on the butt of the babysitter he hired (a feminist university student) while driving her home, but his successful grab turns into a media circus and women's rights protest after Homer is accused of inappropriately grabbing the babysitter.

 This episode contains examples of:

 - Aesop Amnesia: Homer is cleared of the allegations against him, particularly with the "Rock Bottom" corrections, yet when the same show accuses Willie of being a pervert, Homer is quick to condemn him.

 Homer: But listen to the music!
 He's evil!

 Marge: Hasn't this experience taught you you can't believe everything you hear?